Skip to product information

 Tenmoku glaze sake cup

--- Created by Masaru Okada --
+- Created by Masaru Okada -

 Work summary

-Glaze and technique
+Glaze and Technique

 Historical and cultural background

-Aesthetic intent and spirituality
+Aesthetic Intention and Spirituality

 How to use and points to note